Skip to content

 Configuring agents

 By default, agents use the model set in your global settings.
-You can override this per agent:
+You can override both the provider and model per agent.

 Controls how deeply the agent reasons before responding: